What is Job Costing?

 Advantages

-- Provides Details: In this, the complete details of the material, overheads, and labor can be ascertained because the cost is segregated job-wise.
+- Provides Details: The complete details of the material, overheads, and labor can be ascertained because the cost is segregated job-wise.

 - Profits Assessment: The profits from each job can also be ascertained separately.

-- Production Planning: It helps the organization in production planning, and the storekeeper can easily manage his inventory.
+- Production Planning: It helps the organization plan, and the storekeeper can easily manage his inventory.

 - Budget: They can also help the organization in making their budgets.
 The estimation can be drawn easily by following the job costing method.